-It is important to find out about financial matters, like whether your partner wants to take up financial responsibility on his/her own or wants you to get involved and share the financial burden on equal terms.
-Talk about this from beforehand so that an acceptable arrangement can be made.
+It is important to discuss financial matters such as whether your partner wants to take full financial responsibility in the marriage or wants you to share the financial burden equally.
+Talk about this beforehand so that an acceptable arrangement can be made.
 Financial matters can create hurdles in the path to successful marriages and therefore discussing these matters is of utmost importance.

 6. Be committed to your relationship